allianz/ng-aquila/projects/ng-aquila/src/number-stepper/number-stepper.md

 <!-- example(number-stepper-localize) -->

  ### Readonly input field
- You can use the `[nxReadonlyInput]` attribute to prevent manual input of values in an input field.
+ You can use the `[readonly]` attribute to prevent manual input of values in an input field.
  <!-- example(number-stepper-readonly-input) -->